Push Notifications

 })

-On iOS, the notification will not be displayed to the user if the app is open.
-It will only be shown if the app is in the background.
+• On iOS, the notification is not displayed to the user if the app is open.
+It is shown only if the app is in the background.

-On Android, the notification will be shown regardless of app status.
+• On Android, the notification is shown regardless of app status.

 Note